Birrellc/Navigating-Newcastle/README.md

 - [Youtube](https://www.w3schools.com/) - Used as a general resource for help with code.
 - [Balsamiq](https://balsamiq.com/wireframes/) - Used to create wireframes.
 - [Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) - Used to create my **README.md** & **Testing.md** files.
-- [BrowserStack](https://www.browserstack.com) - Used to test my website with the Safari browser.
 - [Flask Documentation](https://flask.palletsprojects.com/en/1.1.x/) - Used throughout the website for help with all Flask Framework issues.
 - [WTForms](https://wtforms.readthedocs.io/en/2.3.x/) - Used to help setup my forms for the website.
 - [Code Institute](https://codeinstitute.net/) - Main source of coding knowledge and project was heavily based of their course material.